pyngrok - A Python wrapper for ngrok; programmatic tunnels for ingress, webhooks, demos, and APIs¶

 conf.set_default(pyngrok_config)

-keyword arg, which can be used
+Most methods in the ngrok module also accept a pyngrok_config keyword arg, which can be used

 to pass in the config rather than updating the default as shown above.

-argument is only used when the ngrok
+The pyngrok_config argument is only used when the ngrok process is first started, which will be

-module are called.
-We can check if a process is already or
+the first time most methods in the ngrok module are called.
+You can check if a process is already or

-still running by calling its healthy
+still running by calling its healthy method.

 Note